cylc/cylc-admin/docs/proposal-new-output-syntax.md

     [[check-d]]
         script = false
 ```
-The Cylc 8 version still needs a suicide trigger to avoid an unsatisfied prerequisite:
+The Cylc 8 version still needs a suicide trigger to remove an unsatisfied
+prerequisite:
 ```
 # Cylc 8
 [scheduling]
     [[graph]]
-        # If check-d fails, skip d even if c has finished yet.
+        # If check-d fails, skip d even if c has not finished yet.
         R1 = """
             a => b => c => d
             a => check-d? => d